martinduke/draft-duke-shmoo-remote-meetings/draft-duke-shmoo-cancel-meeting.md

 Relocation that requires new air travel arrangements for attendees SHOULD NOT occur less than one month prior to the start of the meeting.

+## Virtualization

+The second option, and one that has fewer issues with venue availability, is to make the meeting fully remote.
+This requires different IETF processes and logistical operations that are outside the scope of this document.

 ## Postponement

 Although it is more disruptive to the schedules of participants, the next best